For honest and ethical appraisals, trust Herrin Appraisal Company

-We think of our job as a profession.
-The rigors of becoming a licensed appraiser have become more difficult than ever before.
-So it goes without question these days that real estate appraisal can definitely be dubbed a profession as opposed to a trade.
-In our field, as with any profession, we must follow strict ethical considerations.
+Appraising is a profession, and appraisers are professionals.
+Requirements to become a licensed appraiser have become more difficult than ever in the past.
+So it goes without question these days that real estate appraisal can definitely be considered a profession rather than a trade.
+In our field, as with any profession, we have a strict ethical code.

-We have a lot of responsibilities as appraisers but our chief duty is to our clients.
-More often than not, in residential practice, the lender places the order to the appraiser, becoming the appraiser's client.
-Appraisers have rules and regulations they must follow, including keeping many matters private for their clients a homeowner, if you desire a copy of an appraisal report, you should obtain it from your lender.
-Other obligations also include, accurate calculations appropriate to the parameters of the assignment, acquiring and keeping a respectable level of competency and education, and of course, the appraiser must behave in a professional manner.
-Here at Herrin Appraisal Company, we take these ethical responsibilities very seriously.
+We have quite a few responsibilities as appraisers but above everything we answer to our clients.
+Typically, in residential practice, the lender places the order to the appraiser, becoming the appraiser's client.
+Appraisers are required to only disclosing information to their clients, and as a homeowner, if you require to review the appraisal document, you normally have to get it through your lender.
+Other obligations also include, numerical accuracy depending on the assignment parameters, acquiring and keeping an appropriate level of competency and education, and the appraiser must conduct him or herself as a professional.
+Here at Herrin Appraisal Company, we take these ethical responsibilities very to heart.

 Herrin Appraisal Company provides honest and ethical appraisals for Forsyth County

-Herrin Appraisal Company has an established track record for producing appraisals with the highest of ethics.
-Contact us today to learn more.
+Herrin Appraisal Company has an established track record for performing competent and ethically superior appraisals.
+To learn more Contact us

-Appraisers will often need to consider the interests of third parties, such as homeowners, both buyers and sellers, or others.
-Generally the third parties are explicitly defined in the appraisal report.
-An appraiser's fiduciary roll is limited to those parties who the appraiser knows, based on the scope of work or other things in the framework of the order.
+Appraisers can also have fiduciary obligations to third parties, such as homeowners, both buyers and sellers, or others.
+Those third parties normally are listed in the appraisal assignment itself.
+An appraiser's fiduciary roll is limited to those third parties who the appraiser is aware of, based on the scope of work or other written parameters of the assignment.

-Appraisers also have standards outside of boundaries of with whom we share information For example, appraisers must store their work files for a minimum of five years - at Herrin Appraisal Company you can rest assured that we stick to that rule.
+Appraisers also have standards outside of boundaries of with whom we share information For example, appraisers must backup their work files for a minimum of five years - something else Herrin Appraisal Company diligently adheres to.

-We only perform to the highest ethical standards possible.
-Doing assignments on contingency fees is never an option.
-That is, we can't agree to do an appraisal report and get paid only if the loan closes.
-Another practice that's restricted is doing assignments on percentage fees.
-That is perhaps the appraisal professions most important rule, because it would tend to make appraisers raise the value of homes or properties to increase their fee.
-We don't do that.
-Other unethical practices may be defined by state law or professional societies that the appraiser belongs.
+While working on an appraisal, we follow the highest ethical standards possible.
+Working on assignments that contingency fees is not something we can consider That is, we are not able to agree to do an appraisal report and collect payment on the contingency of the loan closing.
+We don't do assignments on percentage fees.
+That is perhaps the appraisal professions most important rule, because it would tend to make appraisers increase the value of homes or properties to increase their fee.
+We set ourselves to a higher standard.
+Other improper practices may be defined by state law or professional societies to which an appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also defines a violation in ethics as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
-We diligently follow these rules to the letter which means you can be confident we are working hard to provide an unbiased determination of the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also defines a violation in ethics as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We follow these rules to the letter which means you can rest easy knowing we are going above and beyond to provide an unbiased determination of the home or property value.

-With Herrin Appraisal Company, you can be assured of 100 percent ethical, professional service.
+With Herrin Appraisal Company, you can be assured of 100 percent ethical, honest service.

 Got a Question?